WTFAcademy/WTF-Cairo/22_Snapshot/readme.md

 ## Working with Snapshots

-In Cairo, snapshots are immutable views of a value at a certain point in time.
+In Cairo, snapshots are immutable views of a value at a specific time.
 You can pass a snapshot of a value to a function, while retaining the ownership of the original value.

 Let's illustrate this with an example function, `get_length()`, which calculates the length of an array.
 This function takes a snapshot of an array as a parameter, allowing us to maintain ownership of the array in the calling context: